zooCho/Antioxidant_QSAR/README.md

 - Final Model: **"XGboost classifier with the Top 51 descriptors"**
 ---

 ## Data Availability Policy
-Due to the file size limit of GitHub and license restrictions of third-party databases (e.g., SelleckChem, ZINC),
 ⚠️ Note: Raw datasets from SelleckChem cannot be redistributed due to license restrictions.
-Please download them directly from the official sources: (https://www.selleckchem.com) The positive dataset consists of antioxidant compounds (**Positive**) sourced from **Antioxidant-Compound-Library-96-well.xlsx**.
+Please download them directly from the official sources: (https://www.selleckchem.com).

+The positive dataset consists of antioxidant compounds (**Positive**) sourced from **Antioxidant-Compound-Library-96-well.xlsx**.
 Since these compounds are also included within the broader **Bioactive-Compound-Library-I-96-well.xlsx**, we define the negative set by subtracting the positive compounds from the total bioactive library.